-An incredible bunch of passionate women from the TEAR community have shared beautiful prayers with us in the lead up to this International Women’s Day.
+An incredible bunch of passionate women from the Tearfund community have shared beautiful prayers with us in the lead up to this International Women’s Day.

 Read their prayers below as they give thanks for progress made and lament the injustice, poverty and inequality women still face.